Academic Credit Approval

 - Once all of the international courses you plan to take abroad are approved in the CATS library, submit your Academic Credit Approval Form to your Academic Adviser to sign.

-- Attach a short description of each class to the form – similar to what one would see when searching for UC classes.
+- Include a short description of each class to the form – similar to what one would see when searching for UC classes.
 This will ensure that the correct UC course is matched with the study abroad course.
+Email the form and course descriptions to Heather Kilgore at firstname.lastname@example.org.

-- You will receive an email within one business week letting you know when the Academic Credit Approval Form is ready for pick up OR if additional time is needed for review and approval.
-You will pick up the completed form at the Arts & Sciences Reception Desk in French Hall West.
+- You will receive an email within one business week with the completed Academic Credit Approval Form OR be alerted if additional time is needed for review and approval.

 Due to the nature of course approvals and the time needed, please plan accordingly.
 You will need to submit the Study Abroad Academic Credit Approval Form to the Advising Office a minimum of three weeks prior to your deadline with UC International or Financial Aid.
 This is to ensure adequate review and approval time for the Advising Office.